FAQ

 What is the compensation for Legacy pharmacy residents?

 The resident's monthly stipend is competitive with the local and national market.
 The exact amount can be found each year on the ASHP Residency Directory.
 Legacy Benefits include family health, vision and dental insurance, paid vacation, sick leave, holidays, a matched tax shelter annuity, travel allowance and a reduced–cost public transportation pass.
-Residents are compensated for travel to ASHP midyear meeting.
+Legacy usually pays for resident travel but reimbursement is not guaranteed.

 Does Legacy Health sponsor H-1B Visas for foreign students or PGY1 residents interested in pursuing residency training?